mathieudelehaye/JavaToLLVMIRCompiler/README.md

 A compiler front-end for the Java language.

-It compiles a simple Java program, as an input, and generate an intermediate representation in LLVM-IR bitcodes (rather than the usual bytecodes).
+It compiles a simple Java program, as an input, and generate an intermediate representation in LLVM-IR bitcodes (rather than the usual JVM bytecodes).

 The compiler has been developed in C++.